Chronic illness is draining.

 My overall health began to improve.
 But it would be impossible for me to give earthing all the credit.
 Or even a lot of the credit.
-Because I was doing so many other healthy things at the same time.
+Because I was doing so many other healthy things at the same time, including homeopathy.

 Earthing is supported by a small number of studies.
 Natural health advocate Dr. Andrew Weil, MD notes that early research shows earthing seems to lead to better sleep, as well as less pain and anxiety.
-However, he noted that more research is needed before anyone can definitively make these claims.
+However, he also noted that more research is needed.

 Resistance Stretching for Better Health

 There’s a special type of stretching you may want to try.
 It’s called resistance stretching, and you can do it at home.

 It involves contracting your muscles during stretches.
 It sounds counter intuitive.
 But apparently it works.